 Mechanical Pain

-So how do you know what you have and what factors influence your body’s ability to heal itself?
+So how do you know what type of pain you have and what factors influence your body’s ability to heal itself?
 How long do you give it before you intervene?

 Current Guidelines On Recovery

-New research is wondering if those statements might be a little too optimistic?
-While many low back pain sufferers do recover fairly quickly, the risk of developing chronic low back pain is uncertain, with some estimates putting it somewhere between 2% and others as high as 56%.
+New research has come to light recently that makes us wonder if those statements might be a little too optimistic?
+While many low back pain sufferers do recover fairly quickly, the risk of developing chronic low back pain is uncertain, with some estimates placing it somewhere between 2% and others as high as 56%.

-A 12 month study of almost 1000 patients in Sydney, Australia, found that only ‘72% of participants had completely recovered 12 months after the baseline consultation’.
-While 83% of study participants had returned to work by 3 months, disability and pain took much longer to resolve.
+A 12 month study of almost 1000 patients in Sydney, Australia, found that a mere ‘72% of participants had completely recovered 12 months after the baseline consultation’.
+While 83% of study participants had officially returned to work by 3 months, things like disability and pain took much longer to resolve.

 So what factors impacted their recovery?
 The authors of the study found 7 things that played a role in how quickly people recovered from their low back pain.